tiy-austin-ror/postwork/readme.md

 >  -- <cite>Justin</cite>

 ##1 to 3 Months
 The goal of the first few months after graduation is to keep your skills sharp while you are looking for a job.
 That is why a lot of these assignments are things we have done in class.
 You are not tredding new ground, but are diving deeper and improving on your current skills.
-In addition to the assignments listed below, you should be completing one kata on CodeWars or 1 assignment from exercism every few days.
-I would start by trying to make it a daily habit, if that isn't working then go with 4 a week.
-This habit of continual practice will be inavluable as you persue your career as a software developer.
+In addition to the assignments listed below, you should be completing one kata on CodeWars or 1 assignment from exercism.io, or one project euler problem, or one challenge on hacker rank **every day**.
+This habit of continual practice will be inavluable as you persue your career as a software developer. *Focus* and finding your pattern is going to be so very important in the next few months.
+Start a code and coffee with your classmates, work on your group project with your existing partners.
+Start to add more features and improve the test coverage of the agency project app.
+Code every day.
+Keep Learning.
+Keep Practicing.
+Keep Growing.

 ###Rails Assignments
   - Complete [Michael Hartl Rails Tutorial](https://www.railstutorial.org/)